 The 6 Different Models

-So, with that being said, let’s go through the six different attribution models that exist within Google AdWords, and see the pros and cons of each different models.
+So, with that being said, let’s go through the six different attribution models that exist within Google Ads, and see the pros and cons of each different models.

 Painting a Picture